FLOODED BASEMENT SERVICES

 Do you have a Flooded Basement in Toronto GTA and looking for Emergency Flood Services, Basement Waterproofing, or Water Damage Restoration ?
 Click the (Go To Services) tab below to learn more.

-Rains and heavy downpours often result in insufficient water absorption by the ground.
-This results in water travelling above ground.
-This is called overland flooding.
-Once overland flood waters come in contact with the perimeter of the property, gravity forces the water down cracks in walls, shifted foundation blocks that have formed gaps, or window wells that lack proper irrigation.
-This is where the real catastrophic damage occurs.
-The water enters the property and begins pooling on the cement floor foundation, rising in level as more water finds its way in.
-Left unattended, the entire basement eventually can flood and cause irreversible damage to the property.
+Hydrostatic Pressure refers to water pressure from heavy rainstorms and downpours that increase water weight throughout the earth generating downforce gravity through the soil.
+This pressure occurs under the basement foundation floor and surrounding walls.
+Some common areas are cove leaks through the footing wall-floor joint areas. .
+Water pressure can in time also shift foundation blocks that have formed gaps, or window wells that lack proper irrigation.
+Where the real catastrophic damage occurs, water enters the property and begins pooling on the cement floor foundation, rising in level as more water finds its way in.
+Left unattended, the entire basement eventually floods and causes irreversible damage to the property.
 In countries where the temperature drops below freezing, thaws and freezing cycles put tremendous stress on the foundation and cause it to form cracks that ultimately allow the pressure to get released into the property in the form of floodwaters.

 Sometimes the source of the water can be easy to identify, such as the cases of overflowing sinks and toilets, backed up sewers, or overflowing sump pits.
 Other times it can be hard to locate because it is happening within the structure itself.
 This can include burst pipes inside walls, leaky water pipes.